Gabriele Minì: Formula One

 At the start of 2023, Minì was announced to be joining the Alpine Academy.

 Formula E

 In May 2024, Minì made his Formula E debut during the rookie test at the Tempelhof Airport Street Circuit, for the Nissan Formula E Team.
-He returned to Nissan once again at the 2025 Jeddah ePrix for the rookie free practice session, and the Berlin rookie test in July, topping the timesheets in the latter test.
+He returned to Nissan once again in 2025 for the rookie practice sessions in Jeddah and Berlin, topping the timesheets in the latter test.
+In 2026, Minì made another rookie appearance during the Miami ePrix.